 Entrepreneurship involves innovating in an established or new business to generate wealth or increase revenue.
 This process includes developing new product lines, improving existing ones, and enhancing ideas, markets, and technology.

-Ultimately, entrepreneurship aims to make life easier for both consumers and entrepreneurs.
+Basically, the goal of entrepreneurship is to make life easier for both buyers and entrepreneurs.
 This means by embracing entrepreneurship, blacks will bring innovation to black communities.

 8. Build up a Black Community